Monad (category theory)

-In category theory, a branch of mathematics, a monad (also triple, triad, standard construction and fundamental construction) is a monoid in the category of endofunctors.
-An endofunctor is a functor mapping a category to itself, and a monad is an endofunctor together with two natural transformations required to fulfill certain coherence conditions.
 Monads are used in the theory of pairs of adjoint functors, and they generalize closure operators on partially ordered sets to arbitrary categories.
-Monads are also useful in the theory of datatypes, the denotational semantics of imperative programming languages, and in functional programming languages, allowing languages with non-mutable states to do things such as simulate for-loops; see Monad (functional programming).
+Monads are also useful in the theory of datatypes, the denotational semantics of imperative programming languages, and in functional programming languages, allowing languages without mutable state to do things such as simulate for-loops; see Monad (functional programming).

+A monad is also called, especially in old literature, a triple, triad, standard construction and fundamental construction.

 Introduction and definition

 A monad is a certain type of endofunctor.
 For example, if $F$ and $G$ are a pair of adjoint functors, with $F$ left adjoint to $G$, then the composition $G \circ F$ is a monad.
-If $F$ and $G$ are inverse functors, the corresponding monad is the identity functor.
+If $F$ and $G$ are inverse to each other, the corresponding monad is the identity functor.
 In general, adjunctions are not equivalences—they relate categories of different natures.
 The monad theory matters as part of the effort to capture what it is that adjunctions 'preserve'.
 The other half of the theory, of what can be learned likewise from consideration of $F \circ G$, is discussed under the dual theory of comonads.